Allopatric speciation: Vicariance model

 A population becomes separated by a geographic barrier; reproductive isolation develops, resulting in two separate species.

 The notion of vicariant evolution was first developed by Venezuelan botanist Léon Croizat in the mid-twentieth century.
 The vicariance theory, which showed coherence along with the acceptance of plate tectonics in the 1960s, was developed by Croizat in the early 1950s as an explanation for the similarity of plants and animals found in South America and Africa by deducing that they had originally been a single population before the two continents drifted apart.

 Currently, speciation by vicariance is widely regarded as the most common form of speciation; and is the primary model of allopatric speciation.
 Vicariance is a process by which the geographical range of an individual taxon, or a whole biota, is split into discontinuous populations (disjunct distributions) by the formation of an extrinsic barrier to the exchange of genes: that is, a barrier arising externally to a species.
 These extrinsic barriers often arise from various geologic-caused, topographic changes such as: the formation of mountains (orogeny); the formation of rivers or bodies of water; glaciation; the formation or elimination of land bridges; the movement of continents over time (by tectonic plates); or island formation, including sky islands.
 Vicariant barriers can change the distribution of species populations.
-Suitable or unsuitable habitat may be come into existence, expand, contract, or disappear as a result of global climate change or even large scale human activities (for example, agricultural, civil engineering developments, and habitat fragmentation).
+Suitable or unsuitable habitat may come into existence, expand, contract, or disappear as a result of global climate change or even large scale human activities (for example, agricultural, civil engineering developments, and habitat fragmentation).
 Such factors can alter a region's geography in substantial ways, resulting in the separation of a species population into isolated subpopulations.
 The vicariant populations may then undergo genotypic or phenotypic divergence as: (a) different mutations arise in the gene pools of the populations, (b) they become subjected to different selective pressures, and/or (c) they independently undergo genetic drift.
 The extrinsic barriers prevent the exchange of genetic information between the two populations, potentially leading to differentiation due to the ecologically different habitats they experience; selective pressure then invariably leads to complete reproductive isolation.
 Furthermore, a species' proclivity to remain in its ecological niche (see phylogenetic niche conservatism) through changing environmental conditions may also play a role in isolating populations from one another, driving the evolution of new lineages.

 Allopatric speciation can be represented as the extreme on a gene flow continuum.
 As such, the level of gene flow between populations in allopatry would be $m=0$, where $m$ equals the rate of gene exchange.
 In sympatry $m=0.5$ (panmixis), while in parapatric speciation, $0 < m < 0.5$ represents the entire continuum, although some scientists argue that a classification scheme based solely on geographic mode does not necessarily reflect the complexity of speciation.
 Allopatry is often regarded as the default or "null" model of speciation, but this too is debated.